 The City of York, located in the western part of York County, is the county seat and enjoys an intimate character of a small friendly community with a strong historic core and a traditional lifestyle offering a desirable alternative to life in the larger metro areas.

 Located on a 1,600 acre peninsula bordered by Lake Wylie, Tega Cay is a community distinguished by its strong emphasis on quality of life.
 Loosely translated, the municipality’s name means “beautiful peninsula” in a Polynesian dialect, which is a perfect label given the town’s safe, friendly atmosphere.
 Tega Cay is a recreational paradise, offering its more than 8,000 residents public golf, tennis and swimming facilities, with numerous marinas, and abundant hiking and biking trails.

-Located in the northwestern corner of York County, this peaceful town of roughly 5,094 residents is rich in historic ambience and antique shopping.
-One of the annual highlights here is June’s Feis Chlobhair, a festival established to celebrate the community’s Irish heritage.
+Located in the northwestern corner of York County, this peaceful town of roughly 5,094 residents is rich in historic ambiance and antique shopping.
+One of the annual highlights here is November’s Feis Chlobhair: Clover Highland Games & Scots-Irish Festival, a festival established to celebrate the community’s Scots-Irish heritage.

 Rock Hill, SC